 Table 5.
-Express authorisation of leases, licences, short-term uses and other estates - Park Category
+Express authorisation of tenure - Park Category

 The Local Government Act 1993 requires that any lease, licence, short-term use or other estate over community land must be expressly authorised by a Plan of Management.
 Table 5 outlines purposes for which tenure may be granted on community land categorised as Park.
-Licences and approvals for short-term casual use or occupation for a range of uses may also be granted for the General Crown Reserves in accordance with Clause 116 of the Local Government (General) Regulation 2005.
+Licences and approvals for short-term casual use or occupation for a range of uses may also be granted for the General Crown Reserves in accordance with Clause 116 of the Local Government (General) Regulation 2021.

 Any lease, licence or short-term proposal will be individually assessed and considered, including the community benefit, compatibility with this Plan of Management and the capacity of the area to support the activity.
 The below is not an exhaustive list and other non-listed purposes may still be permitted subject to merit.

-Type of tenure arrangement ose for which tenure may be granted Lease (up to 21 years) athetic, compatible uses may include: afé/kiosk areas, including seating and table es ommunity, cultural, educational and social uses Licence (up to 21 years) ccess through a Crown reserve (e.g. to unssociated with adjoining property) dertake building activities afé/Kiosk, including outdoor seating and ta ables offee carts ommunity, cultural, educational and social uses mergency occupation for prevention, preparecovery aredness, response and lanagement and operation of community g arden larkets utreach services torage hire (e.g. ancillary to use of park) Short-term uses (12 months or less) ccess through a Crown reserve (e.g. to unessociated with adjoining property) dertake building activities dvertising consistent with Crown reserve p gnage) urpose (e.g. banners and roadcasts associated with any event, conc ert or public speech asual and informal recreation atering and coffee carts ommunity, cultural, educational and social uses ommunity gardening oncerts and other performances, including m (cinema and TV) both live performances and onducting a commercial photography sess ocal Government Act 1993) ion or filming (as defined in the ecorations, displays, exhibitions, fairs, fash nows nion parades, festivals and mergency occupation for prevention, prepa ecovery aredness, response and ngaging in an appropriate trade or busines milar activities) s (e.g. community auctions and unctions (e.g. commemorative services, boalls, and similar activities) ook launches, film releases, iosks larkets utreach services laygroups laying a musical instrument, or singing for fee or reward
+Type of tenure arrangement Purpose for which tenure may be granted Lease (up to 21 years) Sympathetic, compatible uses may include: Café/kiosk areas, including seating and tables Community, cultural, educational and social uses Licence (up to 21 years) Access through a Crown reserve (e.g. to undertake building activities associated with adjoining property) Café/Kiosk, including outdoor seating and tables Coffee carts Community, cultural, educational and social uses Emergency occupation for prevention, preparedness, response and recovery Markets Outreach services Storage hire (e.g. ancillary to use of park) Short-term agreement (12 months or less) Access through a Crown reserve (e.g. to undertake building activities associated with adjoining property) Advertising consistent with Crown reserve purpose (e.g. banners and signage) Broadcasts associated with any event, concert or public speech Casual and informal recreation Catering and coffee carts Community, cultural, educational and social uses Concerts and other performances, including both live performances and film (cinema and TV) Conducting a commercial photography session or filming (as defined in the Local Government Act 1993) Decorations, displays, exhibitions, fairs, fashion parades, festivals and shows Emergency occupation for prevention, preparedness, response and recovery recovery Engaging in an appropriate trade or business (e.g. community auctions and similar activities) Functions (e.g. commemorative services, book launches, film releases, balls, and similar activities) Kiosks MarketsOutreach services Playgroups Playing a musical instrument, or singing for fee or reward Public art installations Public speeches, meetings, workshops, seminars and presentations, including educational programs

-Type of tenure arrangement Purpose for which tenure may be granted Public art installations Public speeches, meetings, workshops, seminars and presentations, including educational programs - Signage Social events (e.g. weddings, picnics and community gatherings) Sports, fitness and leisure training or classes Storage hire (e.g. ancillary to use of park) Temporary structures (e.g. building/construction or events related) Venue hire Other estates This Plan of Management allows the City of Sydney to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities in accordance with the Local Government Act 1993.
+Signage Social events (e.g. weddings, picnics and community gatherings) Sports, fitness and leisure training or classes Storage hire (e.g. ancillary to use of park) Temporary structures (e.g. building/construction or events related) Venue hire This Plan of Management allows the City of Sydney to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities in accordance with the Local Government Act 1993.
 Estates may also be granted across community land for the provision of pipes, conduits, or other connections under the surface of the ground for the connection of premises adjoining the community land to a facility of the council or other public utility provider that is situated on community land.
-Note: refer Section 8 for Express authorisation of leases, licences, short-term uses and other estates under this Plan of Management.